 It’s the longest known cave system in the U.S. and even the world’s longest cave system, with more than 400 miles explored.
 Located in central Kentucky, Mammoth Cave National Park is a UNESCO World Heritage Site and an International Biosphere Reserve, meaning this cave is of world importance.

-We regular folk (not those nutty cave spelunkers who go where no tourist has gone before) only get to see a small fraction of this ancient cave system.
+We regular folk (not those adventurous cave spelunkers who go where no tourist has gone before) only get to see a small fraction of this ancient cave system.

 The areas of the cave open to tourists are filled with stairs that would make OSHA proud, easy-to-walk boardwalks and electric lights to illuminate the way.

 SheBuysTravel Tip: Despite those modern safety features, babies and toddlers must be carried.
 No strollers or backpacks are allowed.
-The strollers simply won’t work inside the caves, with their uneven surfaces and many stairs, and backpacks don’t work because of the many places where walkers have to bend over to duck low hanging rocks, only to have the baby take the hit.
+The strollers simply won’t work inside the caves, with their uneven surfaces and many stairs.
+Backpack carriers don’t work because of the many places where walkers have to bend over to duck low-hanging rocks, only to have the baby take the hit.

 3. It’s a National Park.
 So, Park Rangers